 Wen Yueying brought her knees close to her chest.
 “They get married,” she replied.

 There was no mistaking the fear in her voice.

 Wei Wuxian sat back onto the dirt.
-He hesitated; but remembering how gladly she had held him the night before—how delighted she had been at learning that he was omega—he let his arm circle her frail shoulders.
+He hesitated; but remembering how gladly she had held him the night before—how delighted she had been at learning that he was kunze—he let his arm circle her frail shoulders.
 She immediately cuddled closer to him.
 Once again, his heart stumbled.